-Cisco does not support this service for the Cisco Unified Communications Manager Business Edition.
-This service displays in Cisco Unified Serviceability, but the system does not save the configuration for the activation; after you attempt to activate the service, a message displays in the Service Activation window to tell you that you cannot activate this service for Cisco Unified Communications Manager Business Edition.
+Cisco Unified Communications Manager Business Edition 5000: This service displays in Cisco Unified Serviceability, but the system does not save the configuration for the activation; after you attempt to activate the service, a message displays in the Service Activation window to tell you that you cannot activate this service for Cisco Unified Communications Manager Business Edition 5000.

-Unified CM only: The Cisco DirSync service ensures that the Cisco Unified Communications Manager database stores all user information.
+Unified CM: The Cisco DirSync service ensures that the Cisco Unified Communications Manager database stores all user information.
 If you use an integrated corporate directory, for example, Microsoft Active Directory or Netscape/iPlanet Directory, with Cisco Unified Communications Manager, the Cisco DirSync service migrates the user data to the Cisco Unified Communications Manager database.
 The Cisco DirSync service does not synchronize the passwords from the corporate directory.